-- 1. When you remove your hearing aids, turn them off by opening the battery doors completely.
-This helps to dry them out. - 2.
-After removing your hearing aids, wipe them with a soft cloth to keep them clean and dry. - 3.
-If you use a drying agent, only use recommended products. - 4.
-Apply cosmetics, perfume, after-shave, hairspray, lotions etc. before putting on your hearing aids.
+- When you remove your hearing aids, turn them off by opening the battery doors completely.
+This helps to dry them out. - After removing your hearing aids, wipe them with a soft cloth to keep them clean and dry. - 3.
+If you use a drying agent, only use recommended products. - Apply cosmetics, perfume, after-shave, hairspray, lotions etc. before putting on your hearing aids.
 These products can damage or discolor your hearing aids.

-- Never immerse your hearing aids in liquid. - Keep your hearing aids away from excessive heat and direct sunlight. - The hearing aid is dust, splash, and water resistant: - The hearing aid has IP6X dust resistance.
-Avoid exposure to extensive dust - The hearing aid has IPX8 water resistance.
+- · Never immerse your hearing aids in liquid. - Keep your hearing aids away from excessive heat and direct sunlight. - The hearing aid is dust, splash, and water resistant: - The hearing aid has IP6X dust resistance.
+Avoid exposure to extensive dust.

+- The hearing aid has IPX8 water resistance.
 Avoid exposure to liquids, and do not swim, shower or sauna while wearing the hearing aid.

-- Only use recommended drying agents. - Never use alcohol or other cleaning solutions to clean your hearing aids.
-This can damage your hearing aids and may cause a skin reaction. - Ear wax or other residue on your hearing aids can cause an infection or allergy.
+- Never use alcohol or other cleaning solutions to clean your hearing aids.
+This can damage your hearing aids and may cause a skin reaction. - Ear wax or other residue on your hearing aids can cause an infection.
 To avoid this, clean your hearing aids as instructed.